-During the reporting period, the Group's use of water resources is as follows:
+During the Reporting Period, the Group's use of water resources is as follows:

-WATER RESOURCES 2020 (Cubic Meters) 2019 (Cubic Meters)
+V VATER RESOURCES 2021 (Cubic Meters) 2020 (Cubic Meters)

-Total 105,822.00 89,683.00
+To otal 83,012.00 105,822.00

-Intensity 1 377.91 287.11
+In ntensity 1 245.37 377.91

-1 The consumption intensity is measured in terms of the production per hundred tonne.
+The consumption intensity is measured in terms of the production per hundred tonne.

-Management of Use of Packaging Materials
+3. Management of Use of Packaging Materials

 The packaging materials used by the Group are mainly painting cans, protective rings, cartons and stickers.
 The packaging materials of all production plants are centrally purchased by the Shenzhen Production Plant.
 The marketing department, production planning department and procurement department of the Group follow the Procedures for Control on Procurement to carry out the related procurement processes.
 The marketing department of the Group formulates product design plans based on the Group's product characteristics, safety and environmental requirements and the national standards.
 The production planning department of the Group prepares requisition form for raw materials procurement according to production needs.
 The purchasing department of the Group selects suitable suppliers from the approved vendor list according to the design plan and the raw materials requisition form.
-In order to strengthen the warehouse management, the Group has established the Procedures for Control of Warehouse Management to regulate receipt, dispatch and storage of packaging materials and to carry out physical count and sample check of the packaging materials regularly.
+In order to strengthen the warehouse management, the Group has established the Procedures for Control of Warehouse Management to regulate receipt, dispatch and storage of packaging materials and to carry out physical count and sample checks of the packaging materials regularly.
 The Group also inspects and conducts repairs and maintenance to the material warehouse periodically to ensure that the warehouse environment is suitable for storing packaging materials in order to maintain its quality and to increase the materials' durability.

-During the reporting period, the Group has consumed a total of approximately 2,807.43 tonnes of packaging materials, which has decreased by 716.48 tonnes or 20.33% when compared with the previous
+During the Reporting Period, the Group has consumed a total of approximately 3,078.72 tonnes of packaging materials, which has increased by approximately 271.29 tonnes or 9.66% when compared with the previous year.
+This is mainly due to the increase in the production level of the Group.